 The first two volumes contain the religious (catholic) poems from later years, the last volume contains 'early work' that is more hedonistic, or even pagan.

 The design is similar to that by Selwyn Image who combined symbols of paganism with those of fidelity; this was used for several books.
+He combine the staff with two interlocking rings symbolizing the love of the two women.

 The first poem of Dedicated is about Dionysus Zagreus, which explains the staff (a symbol of him).
 In this poem Dionysus escapes his 'hunters' (who will tear him apart according to mythology), and following his father's bird (Zeus's messenger), he makes his own laurel wreath: